Washington D.C. Landlord Tenant Rights

 Rent Increases in Washington D.C.

-Washington D.C. has rent control limiting the amount that landlords may ask for rent.
-Some types of housing are exempt from the rent control laws including all rental units built after 1975.
+Washington D.C. has rent stabilization limiting the amount of a rent increase.
+While rent stabilization applies to all property by default, many types of housing are exempt from the rent stabilization law, including all rental units built after 1975.

-The maximum rent increase on a rent-controlled unit changes annually based on the average rate of inflation.
+The maximum rent increase on a rent-stabilized unit is determined by the Office of the Tenant Advocate on a yearly basis.
 In order to increase the rent, the rental property must be registered with the Rental Accommodations Division and the housing provider must be properly licensed.

-All landlords must avoid increasing the rent during the lease term (unless the lease agreement allows for it), out of discrimination of district or federally-protected classes, or in retaliation.
+All landlords must avoid increasing the rent during the lease term (unless the lease agreement allows for it), and may not increase the rent to discriminate against a protected class or to retaliate against a tenant.

 Read more